lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 e até mesmo servidores de última geração raramente excedem 64 núcleos, simplesmente porque não é rentável.

-By comparison, GPUs consist of $100 \sim 1000$ small processing elements (the details differ somewhat between NVIDIA, ATI, ARM and other chip vendors), often grouped into larger groups (NVIDIA calls them warps).
-While each core is relatively weak, sometimes even running at sub-1GHz clock frequency, it is the total number of such cores that makes GPUs orders of magnitude faster than CPUs.
-For instance, NVIDIA's recent Volta generation offers up to 120 TFlops per chip for specialized instructions (and up to 24 TFlops for more general-purpose ones), while floating point performance of CPUs has not exceeded 1 TFlop to date.
-The reason for why this is possible is actually quite simple: first, power consumption tends to grow *quadratically* with clock frequency.
-Hence, for the power budget of a CPU core that runs 4 times faster (a typical number), you can use 16 GPU cores at $1/4$ the speed, which yields $16 \times 1/4 = 4$ times the performance.
-Furthermore, GPU cores are much simpler
-(in fact, for a long time they were not even *able* to execute general-purpose code), which makes them more energy efficient.
-Last, many operations in deep learning require high memory bandwidth.
-Again, GPUs shine here with buses that are at least 10 times as wide as many CPUs.

 Em comparação, as GPUs consistem em $100 \sim 1000$ pequenos elementos de processamento (os detalhes diferem um pouco entre NVIDIA, ATI, ARM e outros fornecedores de chips), frequentemente agrupados em grupos maiores (a NVIDIA os chama de warps).